snowlt23/metaprocon/README.md

 **at your own risk**

-Metaprocon is metaprogramming library for Programming Contest.
+Metaprocon is personal metaprogramming library for Programming Contest.
 **warning**: this library using preprocessor and template black dark magic power.

 # Example